Did you know that you can help end world poverty and hunger, fight climate change, and give millions of cute baby animals a safe home to live in?

-These trees provide a refuge for marine life with a web of elaborate roots that are partially submerged in the water.
+On the other hand, mangrove trees provide a refuge for marine life with a web of elaborate roots that are partially submerged in the water.
 Parrotfish, grouper, and shrimp are just a few of the many animals that depend on mangrove trees.

 That’s because, in the area surrounding the roots, the water is cooler and enriched with oxygen.
 The roots also create an ideal nursery station by protecting juvenile fish and harboring bacteria that they can feed on.